-It may also be energizing to be back at work.
+It also may be energizing to be back at work.
 When you’re filled with new ideas, you’ll want the stamina to follow through.

 Also, tackle the most important things early in your work day.
 That will leave fewer loose ends if you get called to pick up a sick kid at school.
-And brace yourself: the first few months of group child care are usually punctuated by colds, fevers and ear infections.
+And brace yourself: the first few months of group child care are usually punctuated by colds, fevers, and ear infections.
 The only silver lining is that minor illnesses strengthen your child’s immune system.

 Don't Be Hard on Yourself

 You never know for sure how you’ll feel during your transitional challenge, but don’t make any hasty decisions about your future the first week.
 It’s a very emotional time.

 Instead, notice how you feel and what you like or dislike.
 Store these observations for later reflection.
 If uneasy feelings persist after a few weeks, you may want to change your work or care situation.